About DI accreditation

 We conduct on-site assessments when facilities open and reassess on a 4-year cycle.
 We also reassess if a facility adds a new imaging service, renovates, moves, or if a concern is brought forward.
-Lastly, all physicians who want to perform or interpret DI need approval for certain imaging modalities.

 Want to know if your nearest DI facility has CPSA Accreditation?
 Email us using the contact form at the bottom of this page.

 We assess new facilities before they open to the public.
 Facilities have to register with us to start the process.

 If you would like to open a facility that offers diagnostic imaging, you need to get an assessment and CPSA accreditation before opening.
 When your facility is ready to start imaging, let us know and we’ll schedule and perform an on-site assessment to either accredit you or ask you to make some improvements.
 It costs $300 +GST to register a new facility.
 See more information about facility annual fees and assessment fees.

 If you’re the medical director of a new facility and you’ve already registered with us, we strongly recommend reviewing the Program Guide for New & Relocating Facilities to prepare for your assessment.

 Assessing facilities that are already accredited

 We also assess accredited facilities every four years, after major facility changes or when a facility adds a new type of imaging to their services.
 This helps ensure they still meet our robust quality standards.

 Changes to your facility?

 - close your facility?